 We're big fans of the E-Class interior – it exudes much of the class and sophistication of the flagship Mercedes S-Class, combining classic, elegant lines and cutting-edge technology, and special AMG touches lend the E 63 a sporty ambience.
 There's a veritable stack of standard equipment, too.

-All E63s boast Mercedes' excellent widescreen display, which creates the impression of a single full-width screen that runs halfway across the dashboard.
+All E 63s boast Mercedes' excellent widescreen display, which creates the impression of a single full-width screen that runs halfway across the dashboard.
 The portion ahead of the driver incorporates a digital instrument panel that offers AMG-specific data such as engine and gearbox temperature as well as a lap timer.
-The second swathe of full-colour screen plays host to the COMAND infotainment display, with 3D mapping and online functionality.
+The second swathe of full-colour screen plays host to the MBUX infotainment display, with 3D mapping and online functionality.

 The front seats are heated and power-adjustable with a memory function, while they and the steering wheel are richly upholstered in soft Nappa leather with AMG emblems.
-The upper section of the dashboard is trimmed to match with Nappa leather on the E63 S model and Mercedes' man-made Artico leather on the regular version.
+The upper section of the dashboard is trimmed to match with Nappa leather on the E 63 S model.
 Similarly high-quality materials are found elsewhere inside – any plastic surfaces your fingertips encounter are either soft to the touch or made from heavy, resilient materials that feel built to last.

 Practicality & boot space